Antigua, Guatemala with overnight hike on Acatenango Volcano Itinerary Jan 2024

 PHOTOS: See photos here: MPTravels27 Instagram photos

-AIRPORTS: There are two international airports in Guatemala: GUA & FRS
+There are two international airports in Guatemala: GUA & FRS

 • Guatemala City (GUA) Airport: small airport.
 Long walk from plane to customs (uphill & downhill).
 Customs very fast.
 Has free WiFi throughout airport.